-- I. 'Into the past': These sections describe the experiments or theoretical developments that took place about 2 centuries ago. - II.
-'Playing with the results': In these sections, you will explore different ways to interpret or represent the experimental results and theoretical ideas.
+I. 'Into the past': These sections describe the experiments or theoretical developments that took place about two centuries ago.

+II.
+'Playing with the results': In these sections, you will explore different ways of interpreting and representing the experimental results and theoretical ideas.